itsjoekent-archive/voxelkit/NEXT.md

 - create a `test.sh` file to build docker (ignore bin/local stage), run the bin/testing script
 - maybe move `start.sh` and `test.sh` to bin, update readme

+4. add migration scripts to bin/all

+- add an account migration script
+- where should migrations live? should they live in `services/` and get compiled to bin?
+- add a db init + seed scripts to `bin/` ?

 FUTURE

 - run tests in docker setup